dfinity/portal/docs/developer-docs/backend/rust/6-intercanister.md

 ## Overview

 Inter-canister calls can be used to update information between two or more canisters.
-With these inter-canister calls, functions may be passed as arguments that can be used as callbacks (also referred to as update calls).

 To demonstrate these inter-canister calls, we'll use an example project called "PubSub".